Angular-Wave/angular.ts/src/directive/messages/messages.md

     ```

   -
-  - @param {string} ngMessages an AngularJS expression evaluating to a key/value object
+  - @param {string} ngMessages an AngularTS expression evaluating to a key/value object
   -                 (this is typically the $error object on an ngModel instance).
   - @param {string=} ngMessagesMultiple|multiple when set, all messages will be displayed with true
   -